luminus-framework/luminus/resources/md/deployment.md

 WantedBy=multi-user.target
 ```

+The `WantedBy=` is the target level that this unit is a part of.
+To find the default run level for your system run:

+    systemctl get-default

 Note that by default JVM is fairly aggressive about memory usage.
 If you're like to reduce the amount of memory used then you can add the following line under the `[Service]` configuration:

 ```